-When it comes to location, the highest average paycheck ($112K per year) can be spotted in Troy, Mich.; Bowling Green, Ky. ($100K), Detroit, Mich. (approximately $95K), and Novi, Mich. (about $88K) are the next top-paying cities.
-Greenville, S.C. ranks low on the pay scale — at around $57K, it is one of the lowest-paid cities.
-Across Magna Automotive's U.S. offices, employees in the state of Michigan earn the most, taking home $89K annually.
+When it comes to location, the highest average paycheck ($108K per year) can be spotted in Troy, Mich.; Auburn Hills, Mich. ($101K), Bowling Green, Ky. (about $96K), and Novi, Mich. (approximately $90K) are the next top-paying cities.
+Greenville, S.C. is near the bottom for pay at around $58K.
+By state, Magna Automotive employees make the most in Michigan, earning $84K annually on average.

 Years of Experience